 We also create all of our restorations at our office laboratory.
 This means you don’t have to wait for your crowns, veneers, implants, or dentures to arrive from the lab.
 Instead, we can craft them with precision and care, right here.

 If you're in need of prosthodontic care, our doctors are equipped with specialized training, expertise, and experience that allow them to provide the best solutions and treatments for your dental problems.
 Schedule a consultation with our office by calling (910)-692-4051 and we’ll provide you with solutions to your dental problems.

-We would like to invite you to learn more about prosthodontics by clicking here or by clicking the ACP Logo below, here you will find additional information about the specialty of Prosthodontics.
+We’d like to invite you to learn more about prosthodontics by clicking here or by clicking the ACP Logo below-- here you will find additional information about the specialty of Prosthodontics.

 Dentists mostly focus on preventive treatments while prosthodontists focus on restoring your oral health with the use of dental prostheses.
 Prosthodontists have to complete an additional three years of specialized training that focuses on treating damaged, decayed, or missing teeth.
 They’re also highly skilled in treating occlusion issues and TMD.

 If enough jawbone is present, you can potentially get the dental implant the same day.
 However, we may ask you to wait 3 to 6 months after an extraction for a dental implant to be placed.
 This allows time for the area to fully heal.